-Edith's Beefburger Pie is a dish that I grew up eating.
+Edith's Beefburger Pie is a hearty meal made up of hamburger, corn, tomato sauce topped with homemade biscuits.
+It is a dish that I grew up eating.
 It's one of my favorites.
 I chose it as my birthday dinner several times!
 This is a filling casserole made by mixing hamburger sauce and corn then topping with biscuit dough and baking.
-Delicious!
 It warms up nicely, if you have leftovers.

 Edith was my maternal Grandmother.
 My mother altered the recipe.
 Grandma's recipe used green beans and carrots.
 Mom changed the recipe to use corn instead of green beans and carrots.
 Mom's siblings and their children make the dish with green beans and carrots.
 I guess Mom was a rebel! lol 😉 I have tried the dish with green beans and carrots, but I prefer corn.
 It could be that I grew up eating the dish with corn and changing a dish that is so yummy with corn just won't do! 🙂

 Mom used Bisquick biscuit mix most of the time when making this dish.
 For most other recipes, Mom would make biscuits from scratch.
-Biscuits from scratch or from a mix makes a delicious casserole.
+Biscuits from scratch or from a mix work equally as well in this casserole.